taustation-fan/players-guide/README.md

   station.
 * You can buy them at the Public Market

+### Weapons Maintenance

+Weapons and armor can be damaged during fights.
+When the fight is over, you can either repair it yourself, or pay for repair.

+You can repair your weapons everywhere, but the hotel room is the best choice.
+Go to your inventory, then unequip the weapon, and then click on "repair".
+The repair takes time, and consumes a bit of *Intelligence* and *Focus*.
+You can't do anything else while repairing.
+You can spend bonds to make the repair instantaneous.

+If you want to pay for repair, you first have to Port -> Shipping Bay, and then in the inventory, unequip, and then send it for repair.
+With this option, you can do other things in the mean time.
+You will be notified when the repair is finished.
+Then you can pick up the repaired item from the Shipping Bay.

 ## Clones

 *Note: this section is a bit conjectural, because I have not yet had the